Sangyadhillo/SQL-Data-Analysis/README.md

 # SQL-Data-Analysis
-This is repository for SQL data analysis
+This is repository for SQL data analysis project